ProdMoh/sharp-monocular-deployment-kit/README.md

 ---

 ## How to use:**
-    1. Download the `ai-context.json` file.
+    1. Download the `ai coding prompts.json` file.
     2.  **For Cursor:** Copy the contents into your `.cursorrules` file at the root of your project.
     3.  **For Windsurf/Copilot:** Attach the file as "Context" in your chat window before asking it to generate code.